 If you’re a man, realize this imbalance still persists and find out how you can help alleviate the disparity at home and at work.
 Advocate for paternity leave, implement a fairer distribution of household duties, and continuously check in on your partner to ensure you’re making progress.

-According to Statistics Canada, industrial distribution explains 39.7% of the gender pay gap in 2018.
-Three high-paying and male-dominated sectors in particular have contributed to the pay gap between 1998 to 2018: construction, manufacturing, and mining, quarrying, and oil and gas extraction.
+According to Statistics Canada, three high-paying and male-dominated sectors in particular have contributed to the gender pay gap between 1998 to 2018: construction, manufacturing, and mining, quarrying, and oil and gas extraction.
 In spite of the high wage premiums, women comprise a mere 14% of jobs in the trades.
 Why?
 Many trades environments are unwelcoming to women, with barriers to entry ranging from lack of mentorship opportunities to a culture of rejecting workers who must leave by 5pm for childcare responsibilities.
 While more women are joining the trades now compared to a decade ago, there is still a long way to go.

 What we can do